Becca Kufrin Addresses Fiance Garrett Yrigoyen’s Controversial Blue Lives Matter Post

 Former Bachelorette Becca Kufrin has addressed her fiancé Garrett Yrigoyen’s recent controversial social media post regarding police.
 Kufrin sat down with fellow former Bachelorette Rachel Lindsay on the Tuesday, June 9, episode of the Bachelor Happy Hour podcast.
-They discussed the post, as well as difficult topics such as racism, according to US Weekly.
+They discussed the post, as well as difficult topics such as racism, according to Us Weekly.

-The controversy began when when Yrigoyen took to Instagram on June 4 to show his support for the police.
+The controversy began when Yrigoyen took to Instagram on June 4 to show his support for the police.
 He also noted that he doesn’t believe that just because some police offers are bad that all police officers should be labeled the same way.
 The post got a lot of backlash online and was received poorly from other members of Bachelor nation.
-Kufrin originally kept silent regarding the matter, saying she needed time to educate herself and reflect.
+Kufrin originally kept silent regarding the matter and said she needed time to educate herself and reflect.

 Throughout the podcast, Kufrin emphasized that while she did not agree with what Yrigoyen posted and felt it was poorly timed, she still loves and supports him.